 We can send the command, for example, by loading the page http://x.x.x.x/tools?cmd=mhzcalibratezero (we will replace the x.x.x.x.x with the IP address of ESP Easy).

 Note: The command should be mhzCMDCalibrateZero, but for some reason it doesn't work (at least in the current version of ESP Easy, at the time of writing).

-If ESP Easy does not recognize the command mhzcalibratezero, test mhzCMDCalibrateZero (You will know because ESPEasy responds with "Command unknown: mhzCMDCalibrateZero"Or"Command unknown: mhzcalibratezero").
+If ESP Easy does not recognise the command mhzcalibratezerotry with mhzCMDCalibrateZero (you'll know this because ESPEasy responds with "Command unknown: mhzCMDCalibrateZero" o "Command unknown: mhzcalibratezero").

-Self-calibration of the zero point of the MH-Z19, MH-Z19B and MH-Z19C sensors
+Auto-calibration of the zero point of the MH-Z19, MH-Z19B and MH-Z19C sensors

-In other words, the sensor will assume that the lowest measurement in each 24 hour period will be 400 ppm.
+In other words, the sensor will assume that the lowest measurement in each 24-hour period will be 400 ppm.

 This is a very convenient way to keep the sensor calibrated, using clean air as a reference value and automating the process.